 As Japan’s foremost futurist, he serves as a strategy advisor to the Japanese government and to some of the world’s largest multinationals.
-These organizations adopted Morinosuke’s future forecasting book メガトレンド 2014-2023 MEGATRENDS 2014-2023 as the base for their future strategy.
+These organizations adopted Morinosuke’s future forecasting book Megatrends 2019-2028 as the base for their future strategy.
 It was in 2013 that the first Megatrends book was published by Nikkei BP, titled Megatrends 2014-2023 メガトレンド 2014-2023 and as of December 2018, the book has been updated three times.
-Morinosuke presents the material at conferences and in-company events around Japan and abroad.
-So far, the book has been updated and republished twice, in 2015 and 2016 and at present, in 2018, Morinosuke is working on another update.
+Morinosuke presents the material at conferences and in-company events around Japan, as well as abroad.

 Each version contains the original 50 chapters:

 MEGATRENDS 2014-2023 Table of Contents In December 2018, the third update was published, titled Megatrends 2019-2028 , containing 1168 pages, including a new chapter on Happiness.
 Megatrends 2019-2028 is probably the most expensive book by a single author on the Japanese market, retailing at 600,000 Yen a copy, or about 5440 US dollars.